mrrizal/python-pr-analyzer/readme.md

 ---

+## Requirements

+Before using this tool, make sure:

+- Your project uses Python and GitHub Actions.
+- You have an [`auto-cepu`](https://github.com/mrrizal/auto-cepu) instance running and accessible.

 ## Installation

 To enable LLM-powered code review in your repository, add the following job to your GitHub Actions workflow: